Let’s face it, every relationship has it’s ups and downs.

 Those stats just made it really hard for a couple to have a “normal” life together.

 Why?
 Because many people still view mental illness or PTSD as a weakness, and not something to get help for.
-When in reality their are many many things that can help, both big and small, for mental health.
+When in reality there are many many things that can help, both big and small, for mental health.

 If you are both feeling good, it is so much easier to have a relationship- but when things are hard mentally, or one of you is struggling with a battle in your head, it makes things so much harder!